(HOME) Station AJ8MH - Marquette, Michigan

 I still remember sitting at the kitchen table in that small Austin apartment.
 The table was piled high with cupcake tins filled with various electronic parts waiting to be soldered in place to form my Heathkit HW-101 transceiver.
 The smell of solder permeated the air every evening, and all day on the weekends.

-It seemed to take forever to finally complete the transceiver and power supply kits, and was I ever disappointed when The HW-101 smoked the first time I turned it on.
+It seemed to take forever to finally complete the transceiver and power supply kits, and was I ever disappointed when the HW-101 smoked the first time I turned it on.
 (But, that's part of the excitement of building your own... isn't it?)
 After a little troubleshooting, I found a missing resistor, and I remember being amazed at how much smoke (and damage) that mistake caused.
 After replacing a couple resistors in the circuit and a tube, I was ready for another test flight.
 This time, no problems where encountered, and the radio aligned just like the book said it should.

 (Side note: While grilling steaks outside early one night, I met my next door neighbor in the complex.
 It so happens he was a licensed ham (Max-K5OVW), and he had gotten permission to place a small tri-bander on the roof.)